karmada-io/karmada/docs/working-with-gatekeeper.md

 ### Install Gatekeeper APIs on Karmada

-1. Create resource objects of Gatekeeper in karmada controller plane, the content is as follows.
+1. Create resource objects for Gatekeeper in karmada controller plane, the content is as follows.

    ```console
    kubectl config use-context karmada-apiserver